Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

 In Table \ref{tab:SupportResults} and in Figure \ref{fig:Supports} the results for the structure without AM and with AM but without removable supports are listed, where the mass of the material amounts to $30\% $.
 They are opposed in this table and figure to the structures obtained with removable supports, where first we allow no further but $5\% $ of the material to be used for the removable structures (i.e. $\mathfrak{m} = [0.25, 0.05, 0.7]$), while in the second test additional support material is added with the amount of $8\% $ (i.e. $\mathfrak{m} = [0.3, 0.08, 0.62]$).

 In Figure \ref{fig:Supports}, the red phase corresponds to the main material, while green and blue represent the support phase and void, respectively.
-The structure without AM consideration achieves the lowest value of $F$ among all examples, but shows poor constructability due to multiple large overhangs, which is reflected in high $W$.
+The structure without AM consideration achieves the lowest value of $F$ among all examples, but shows poor constructability, which is reflected in high $W$.
 Including AM in the optimization problem, $W$ improves by roughly $95\%$, while $F$ only increases moderately by $13\%$.
-Visually, filigree structures are incorporated into the structure.
+Visually, multiple vertical bars are incorporated into the structure.
 Using removable support structures with the same overall material mass shows similar low $W$, but degrades performance in $F$ by around $24\%$ compared to the result without AM.
 The reason is most likely the decreased amount of remaining material.
 Allowing additional $8\%$ support material almost restores the performance in $F$, while assuring constructability with the lowest $W$ of all examples.
 However, then around $21\%$ of the material has to be disposed, additional labour is required, and the risk of damaging the structure while removing the supports remains.